danielbarcellos/spring-data-multiple-databases/README.md

-# Spring-Data and multiple databases
+# Multiple databases with spring-data and spring-boot
 This a proof of concept where is possible to handle multiple datasources with spring-data and spring-boot.